 And curbing environmental degradation is what the Philippines needs right now.
 According to the Environmental Management Bureau, the amount of particulate matter from air pollution in some parts of Metro Manila exceeds what is deemed acceptable for healthy living.
-The country needs zero-emissions technology—now more than ever.
+The country needs zero-emission technology—now more than ever.
 Such technology is here now, and it’s called the Nissan Leaf.

 The Leaf’s approach to sustainable motoring is not just reducing emissions as a byproduct of vehicle usage, but eliminating them completely.
-By simply taking fossil fuels out of the equation, this vehicle achieves a true zero-emissions motoring experience.
+By simply taking fossil fuels out of the equation, this vehicle achieves a true zero-emission motoring experience.
 In addition, its full-electric nature makes it inherently quiet, allowing the vehicle to stealthily glide through built-up areas.
 In fact, the level of noise reduction is quite dramatic.
 The Leaf’s running noise level of 21dB is considerably lower than the 82dB a comparable gasoline-engine vehicle produces.

 The Leaf’s approach to sustainable motoring is not just reducing emissions as a byproduct of vehicle usage, but eliminating them completely